poojanagrawal/mesalabs-day1/lab1/bonus_tasks/README.md

 python composition_plot.py  # Shows composition profiles
 ```

-These scripts will automatically detect your MESA model in the `../../LOGS` directory and create appropriate plots.
+These scripts will automatically detect your MESA model in the `LOGS/` directory and create appropriate plots.
 All plots are saved to a `plots/` directory for easy access.

+NB As these scripts run within a directory with no guaranteed paths, we use relative paths.
+This is not ideal but do not move these files.

 ### Available Analysis Scripts